 Due to limited resources, Family Institute practica cannot be guaranteed for students in their fourth year of practicum (fifth year in the program) and beyond, but, rather, will be on a space available basis.
 Thus, students in their fourth year of practica and beyond are encouraged to seek outside practica.
-The DCT will solicit FI practicum preferences from students for the following year in January to ensure that students in their fourth year of practicum will know if there is space available for them in the Family Institute practica in time for them to arrange an outside practicum.
+The DCT will solicit TFI practicum preferences from students for the following year in January to ensure that students in their fourth year of practicum will know if there is space available for them in the Family Institute practica in time for them to arrange an outside practicum.

 Students are free to propose taking practica at any training site of their choosing.
 No one issue will serve as a litmus test for whether a proposed practicum outside of The Family Institute practica will be approved.
 However, each such proposed practicum will be evaluated against the program's stated ideals for practica experience and determinations will be made on a case by case basis by the DCT together with any of the program faculty who wish to have a vote in the decision.
+There is a form to submit to propose an external practicum placement, and you are encouraged to meet with the Associate DCT in addition to your primary advisor to plan out your practicum decisions.
+The criteria for consideration for an external practicum or a practicum that exceeds the standard number of hours are included in Appendix D of this handbook.